Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 08.55.41 UTC
+- WIB: Selasa, 30 September 2025 10.03.45 UTC
-- WITA: Selasa, 30 September 2025 09.55.41 UTC
+- WITA: Selasa, 30 September 2025 11.03.45 UTC
-- WIT: Selasa, 30 September 2025 10.55.41 UTC
+- WIT: Selasa, 30 September 2025 12.03.45 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: nature
+Kategori: technology